interrogator/corpkit/doc_interrogate.md

 {{tip}}If your searches aren't matching what you think they should, you might want to look at how your data has been parsed.
 Head to the <code>Build</code> tab and select your parsed corpus.
 You can then open up a file, and view its parse trees.
 These visualisations make it much easier to understand how Tregex queries work.{{end}}

-#### Search types
+### Tree return values

 Though you can use the same Tregex query for tree searches, the output changes depending on what you select as the `return` value.
+For the following sentence:

 > `These are prosperous times.`